natar-io/SVGExtended/README.md

 It is developped for [Soby](https://github.com/poqudrof/Soby), and [PapARt](https://github.com/poqudrof/PapARt).

-Project page by RealityTech: https://rea.lity.tech/SVGExtended
+Project page on Natar: https://doc.natar.fr/doc/processing-libraries/svgextended

 ## How to use ?